5.3.4. Normal Probability Plot

-The normal probability plot generates the Y-Axis values from data and therefore only one data column is plotted at a time.
 If the data lies on a near-straight line, then it is said to conform to the normal distribution.
-By default, an Anderson-Darling Test of normality is also performed and reported in the legend.
+By default, an Anderson-Darling Test of normality is also performed and its tail probability is reported in the legend.
 Smaller p-values indicate non-normality.

 Edit → Data Series dialogue allows connecting data points with lines or drawing a line of best fit with or without confidence intervals.
 It is possible to plot probabilities or complementary probabilities.

 Data itself is plotted on the X-axis with all scaling options available (see Scale Type) and the corresponding Y-axis (expected normal probability) values are computed from the inverse normal cdf employing a scale transformation and plotted with a probit scale.
-The following approximations to the normal scores are supported (see Blom, G. 1958 and Conover, W. J. 1980), where Blom transformation is the default:
+The following approximations to the normal scores are supported (see Blom, G. 1958), where Blom transformation is the default:

 Blom scores: